 The number of IPOs globally in 2017 was the highest since the financial crisis with a resurgence in the US and a record number of Chinese deals.
 In total there were nearly 1,700 flotations raising $196 billion (source: The Financial Times).
 This obviously dwarfs the $6.1 billion raised through ICOs.

 What this does not take into account is that ICOs are generally a seed funding.
-Venture Capital starts with seed funding and is followed by Series A, B, C onwards.
+Venture capital investment starts with seed funding and is followed by Series A, B, C onwards.
 Often an IPO will be the fifth or sixth round of funding for the company.

 As ICOs become more successful and popular, they will appear on the radar of more institutional investors.
 This in turn could lead to token sales becoming a recognised route for established companies to raise capital without issuing equity and avoiding dilution of shareholders.
 Additionally, it creates the opportunity for the company to leverage the value of its brand and galvanise customer loyalty.
 All large corporations will need to examine how blockchain is a threat and opportunity for their business, at the same time they should consider building a token sale around the blockchains they adopt.